jecndlria/Photo-Finish/README.md

 ...substituting `test1` for the actual name of the Lambda function you create.

-3. Create the corresponding directory in `src/lambda/` for your new Lambda function
+3. Create the corresponding directory in `src/lambda/` for your new Lambda function.
+Pushing your commit will update the code on AWS automatically, thanks to the GitHub action.

 ```
 cd src/lambda